 About

 Jordan is a designer, educator, agrarian, and creative director.
-He develops public programs and installations, facilitates educational projects, and helps to make meaning through visual design and editorial development.
-His diverse work experience draws on his interests in people’s connection to place, public history and the knowledge of everyday experience, and the role of art and design as vehicles for meaning and connection.
+He develops public programs and installations, facilitates educational projects, and creates meaning through visual design and editorial development.
+His diverse experience reflects his interests in people’s connection to place, public history, and the role of art and design as vehicles for community engagement.

-Recent public programs and design projects explore communities’ relationship to place through wayfinding and interpretive signs.
-These include the participatory projects Momentary Monuments and Signs of the Psychic City, supported by Portland State University’s Creative Placemaking program, and Designing Public History Experiences, a university class created in collaboration with Five Oaks Museum.
+His recent work explores communities’ relationship to place through wayfinding systems and interpretive signage.
+Projects include the participatory Momentary Monuments, supported by Portland State University’s Creative Placemaking program, and Designing Public History Experiences, a university course developed in collaboration with Five Oaks Museum.

-Jordan teaches in the School of Art + Design at Portland State University, with a focus on creating project-based courses that incorporate creative research models and socially engaged art projects.
-From 2018–2021, he co-directed RECESS!
-Design Studio (with support from the King School Museum of Contemporary Art), a project exploring the power of design with elementary school students.
-He received a BFA from the Rhode Island School of Design and an MFA from Portland State University's Art and Social Practice program.
+He teaches in the School of Art + Design at Portland State University, with a focus on socially engaged projects.
+He holds a BFA from the Rhode Island School of Design and an MFA from Portland State University's Art and Social Practice program.

 📧 Get in touch.